An education gives me a future I would not otherwise have.

 Patrick: Mukaa Children’s Home became my home when I was in Class 3.
 I had enjoyed school when I was able to go but since both of my parents passed away it was so hard to get there.
 My aunt could not afford school fees for me and all of my siblings.
 After finishing my basic education, I was excited to join a trade school to study welding.
 When I finished my certificate, my sponsor purchased a welding machine for me so that I could start my own business!
 I know that I will be able to support myself now and maybe one day I will be able to hire others to work for me so they can support themselves too.

 Michael: Both of my parents were killed suddenly in a car accident when I was 8 years old.
 It shook my world.
 My relatives could not provide the care for me that my parents had.
 I miss them!
 I went to live at an AIC children’s home soon afterward and they helped me finish my education.
-I studied to be an accountant and now am employed as a Regional Accountant for Chariots for Hope!
+I studied to be an accountant and served as a Regional Accountant with Chariots for Hope for many years.
+I now serve as the Manager at Mulango Children’s Home, investing in the next generation.